tidyverse/tidyverse.org/content/articles/2018-07-carpe-talk.markdown

 ## Personal online home and shortlink

 If you've been considering a Twitter account, go ahead and get one.
 Why?
 A Twitter handle can serve as a great shortlink for you as a person.
 You can include a link to your primary online presence in your Twitter profile.
 If people tweet about your talk and product, they will want to `@` mention you.
-And that, in turn, let's you see the reaction and join in any downstream conversations.
+And that, in turn, lets you see the reaction and join in any downstream conversations.

 ## Title slide